rayanedebbarh/THE-LOST-OASIS/README.md

 - 🎵 **Ambient desert music** — looping sand storm atmospheric soundtrack
 - 📱 **Cross-platform** — fully playable on both PC and mobile devices
 - ☀️ **Immersive atmosphere** — dynamic lighting and fog for a realistic desert feel
+- 🪙 **25 hidden ancient coins** — scattered across the desert map to find and collect
+- 🏆 **Live leaderboard** — compete with other players to see who collects the most coins
+- 📊 **Coin counter UI** — tracks your progress on screen at all times

 ---